wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 **Coercion** can seem like an intimidating word but it's a pretty simple concept to understand.

 So far, we have learned that if you only need to use bang operator `!`, that checks for the opposite.

-For exammple, if you wanted to check if someone is not cool, you might think you have to do the following👇
+For exammple, if you wanted to check if someone is not cool, you might think you have to do the following 👇

 ```js
 const isCool = true;